jc1812/collabEditor/README.md

 # Collaborative Text Editor

 This is a very simple implementation of a collaborative text editor that runs in the browser.
 It allows users to edit a document simultaneously and chat.
+It uses CRDTs to maintain consistency.
 It was built using [ace](https://ace.c9.io/) and [socket.io](https://socket.io/).

 (Hint: open the example in multiple tabs to test the collab and chat features.)